ECB set to dial back stimulus one more notch

 By Balazs Koranyi and Francesco Canepa

-FRANKFURT, Dec 16 (Reuters) - The European Central Bank is all but certain to dial back its stimulus one more notch on Thursday while pledging to keep supporting the financial system next year, sticking to its long-held view that alarmingly high inflation will abate on its own.
+FRANKFURT, Dec 16 (Reuters) - The European Central Bank is all but certain to dial back stimulus one more notch on Thursday while pledging to keep borrowing costs exceptionally low, sticking to its long-held view that alarmingly high inflation will abate on its own.

+But policymakers are also fearful that stepping back too quickly could unravel years of work to rekindle once anaemic inflation.

-The ECB's dilemma is further complicated by an unusually uncertain outlook, which could force rate-setters to delay many of their big decisions until the new year, leaving policy exceptionally flexible with limited commitments.
+The ECB's dilemma is encapsulated by an unusually uncertain outlook, which could prompt rate-setters to delay many of their big decisions until the new year, leaving policy exceptionally flexible with limited commitments.

+The Fed's signal on Wednesday that it would end pandemic-era bond purchases in March and raise rates three times next year further complicates life for the ECB, as the world's two biggest central banks are now moving in opposite directions, a source of market turbulence in the past.

-The compromise is likely to be clarity on the framework of ECB policy in 2022, with details to be filled in as policymakers gain confidence that inflation, now running at more than twice the bank's 2% target level, comes down quickly in 2022.
+The ECB's compromise is likely to be clarity on its policy framework in 2022, with details to be filled in as policymakers gain confidence that inflation, now running at more than twice the bank's 2% target level, comes down quickly in 2022.

 What appears certain is that bond buys under a 1.85 trillion euro Pandemic Emergency Purchase Programme will be reduced next quarter then wound down at the end of March.
-A long-running Asset Purchase Programme, however, will be ramped up, compensating for some of this lost stimulus.
+A long-running Asset Purchase Programme, however, will be ramped up, offsetting some of this lost stimulus.

-Still, overall purchases could be left at around 40 billion euros a month, less than half of the current buying, a Reuters poll of analysts showed.
+Still, overall purchases could be left at around 40 billion euros a month, less than half of their current size, a Reuters poll of analysts showed.

-The effective cut in stimulus could be much smaller though as fresh government debt issuance is expected to fall, so the ECB will continue to hoover up most of the new debt.
+The effective cut in stimulus could be much smaller though as fresh government debt issuance is expected to fall, so the ECB will continue to hoover up most of the new debt, pinning borrowing costs near record lows.

 The ECB is also likely to signal that it will keep buying bonds throughout the year, in a bid to keep yields in check and to rule out any rate hike in 2022.